Jonathan Larson: Legacy

 Rent played on Broadway at the Nederlander Theatre from its debut in April 1996 until September 7, 2008.
 It is the 12th longest running show in Broadway history.
 In addition, it has toured throughout the United States, Canada, Brazil, Japan, United Kingdom, Australia, China, Singapore, Philippines, Mexico, Germany, Poland, and throughout Europe, as well as in other locations.
 A film version of Rent was released in 2005.

 After his death, Larson's family and friends started the Jonathan Larson Performing Arts Foundation to provide monetary grants to artists, especially musical theatre composers and writers, to support their creative work.
 The Jonathan Larson Grants are now administered by the American Theatre Wing, thanks to an endowment funded by the Foundation and the Larson Family.

 His semi-autobiographical musical Tick, Tick...
 Boom! premiered off-Broadway in May 2001, toured the United States in 2003, and premiered in London in May 2005.
 The show was later revived in London's West End in May 2009 and twice off-Broadway in June 2014 and October 2016.

 In December 2003, Larson's work was given to the Library of Congress.
 The collection includes numerous musicals, revues, cabarets, pop songs, dance and video projects – both produced and un-produced.

 Less than three years after Rent closed on Broadway, the show was revived off-Broadway at Stage 1 of New World Stages just outside the Theater District.
 The show was directed by Michael Greif, who had directed the original productions.
 The show began previews on July 14, 2011, and opened August 11, 2011.

 Andrew Garfield as Jonathan Larson in Tick, Tick...
 Boom!

 From October 9 to 14, 2018, Feinstein's/54 Below presented The Jonathan Larson Project, a concert of several previously unheard songs by Larson.
 The show was conceived and directed by Jennifer Ashley Tepper.
 It starred George Salazar, Lauren Marcus, Andy Mientus, Krysta Rodriguez, and Nick Blaemire.
 A CD of the show was released by Ghostlight Records in April 2019.
-A full off-Broadway version of the project will open at the Orpheum Theatre on March 10, 2025, with previews set to begin February 14.
+A full off-Broadway version of the project opened at the Orpheum Theatre on March 10, 2025, with previews beginning February 14.

+The show made its UK premier at the Southwark Playhouse in London, where it ran from July 9th to August 22nd, 2026.

 Jonathan is portrayed by actor Andrew Garfield in the biographical musical drama Tick, Tick...
 Boom! which was released on the streaming service Netflix on November 19, 2021.
 The film received generally positive reviews from critics, with high praise for director Lin-Manuel Miranda’s direction in his directorial debut, score, and musical sequences, and Garfield's performance garnering universal acclaim.
 It was named one of the best films of 2021 by the American Film Institute, and earned Garfield the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy as well as Best Lead Actor nominations for the Academy Award, Screen Actors Guild Award and Critics Choice Movie Award.